GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

 'issue'::
   Issue to which this event is associated.
 Each event is associated to exactly one issue.
-If for example an event is fired for a commit message, that would contain more than one issue id (say issue “23”, and issue “47"), then the event is duplicated and sent once for each associated issue (i.e.: once with 'issue' being +23+, and once with 'issue' being +47+).
+If for example an event is fired for a commit message that contains more than one issue id (say issue “23”, and issue “47"), then the event is duplicated and sent once for each associated issue (i.e.: once with 'issue' being +23+, and once with 'issue' being +47+).